Acela: Composition

+Compared to the original Acela trainsets, the NextGen trainsets have 43 seats in First Class and 343 seats in Business Class, of which 8 of these seats are a wheelchair space.
+The quiet car has been moved to the opposite end of the train from the First Class car.
+The First Class galley has also been moved into the Business Class car adjacent to the First Class car, resulting in a 10-seat reduction in that car compared to the rest of the intermediate Business Class cars.
+Each car aside from the Café car is equipped with one ADA compliant toilet.

+The NextGen Acela trainsets are formed as follows:

 Operations and staffing

 Acela offers two classes of seating, Business Class and First Class.
 Unlike most other Amtrak trains, Business Class is the de facto standard class on Acela trains; there is no coach service.

 Acela maintenance is generally taken care of at the Ivy City facility in Washington, DC; Sunnyside Yard in Queens, New York; or Southampton Street Yard in Boston.

 The Acela trainsets underwent minor refurbishments between mid-2009 and 2010 at Penn Coach Yard, next to 30th Street Station in Philadelphia, Pennsylvania.
 These refurbishments included new blue leather seats throughout the trainset.

 In May 2018, Amtrak announced a 14-month program to refresh the interiors of the Acela trainsets, including new seat cushions and covers, new aisle carpeting, and a deep clean.
 This refurbishment program has been completed as of June 2019.

 Wi-Fi service

 Wireless Internet station service began in 2004.
 In 2010, with services provided by The GBS Group, all Acela trains began offering "AmtrakConnect" supporting IEEE 802.11a/b/g/n, 2.4 GHz and 5 GHz and standard VPN connections.
 In 2016, Amtrak upgraded to a faster wifi service.